inclavare-containers/inclavare-containers/docs/running_inclavare_containers_with_pouch_and_occlum.md

-# Running rune with pouch and Occlum
+# Running inclavare-containers with pouch and Occlum

-This user guide provides the steps to run rune with pouch and Occlum.
+This user guide provides the steps to run inclavare-containers with pouch and Occlum.

 # Requirements
+## pouch

 Please refer to [this guide](https://github.com/alibaba/pouch/blob/master/INSTALLATION.md) to install pouch and refer to [this guide](https://github.com/alibaba/inclavare-containers#pouchd) to configure the runtime of pouchd.

+## rune

+Please refer to [this guide](https://github.com/alibaba/inclavare-containers/tree/master/rune#building) to install `rune`.

+## shim-rune

+Please refer to [this guide](https://github.com/alibaba/inclavare-containers/tree/master/shim#step-1-build-and-install-shim-binary) to install `shim-rune` and refer to [this guide](https://github.com/alibaba/inclavare-containers/tree/master/shim#step-2-configuration) to configure `shim-rune`.

 # Running Occlum container image